-At Dr. Paul’s Dental Clinic, Dubai, our wisdom teeth specialist dentists in Dubai use the latest technologies and cutting edge systems to rectify your issues and remove impacted wisdom teeth without causing problems for your other teeth.
+At Dr. Paul’s Dental Clinic, in Dubai, our wisdom teeth specialist dentists in Dubai use the latest technologies and cutting-edge systems to rectify your issues and remove impacted wisdom teeth without causing problems for your other teeth.
 Reach out to learn more about the procedure as well as the wisdom teeth removal cost in Dubai.

 Do not smoke for 48 hours after your wisdom teeth have been extracted.
 Smoking causes the blood clot to break and hinders the healing process.
 When you smoke, the inhaling action can lead to the formation of dry sockets as well.